 Senior Curator, 17th Century Collections

 I studied English at the University of Cambridge and History of Art at the Courtauld Institute.
 My studies were followed by a year at the Royal Collection, working on sixteenth and seventeenth-century portrait miniatures, and then three years at York City Art Gallery.
 I was appointed Curator of Sixteenth- and Seventeenth-century Portraits at the National Portrait Gallery in 1995 and worked in that position until 2002, during which time I oversaw the installation of the new Tudor Gallery in the Gallery’s Ondaatje Wing, the refurbishment of the seventeenth-century galleries and of the displays at Montacute House in Somerset, and co-curated Painted Ladies: Women at the Court of Charles II.
-In 2002 I started work part-time as Seventeenth-century curator.
+In 2002 I started work part-time as Seventeenth-century curator, and in 2012 I curated The Lost Prince: The Life and Death of Henry Stuart.

 The Lost Prince: The Life & Death of Henry Stuart, Catharine MacLeod with Timothy Wilks, Malcolm Smuts and Rab MacGibbon, National Portrait Gallery, London, 2012